 The Shares will be offered by Innovator ETFs Trust (formerly Academy Funds Trust) (the "Trust"), which was established as a Delaware statutory trust on October 17, 2007.
-The Trust is registered with the Commission as an investment company and has filed, for each Fund, a registration statement on Form N-1A ("Registration Statement") with the Commission on behalf of the Funds.6 Each Fund intends to qualify each year as
+The Trust is registered with the Commission as an investment company and has filed, for the first Innovator S&P 500 Total Buffer ETF Series, a registration statement on Form N-1A ("Registration Statement") with the Commission.
+Each Fund intends to qualify each year as a regulated investment company (a "RIC") under Subchapter M of the Internal Revenue Code of 1986, as amended.
+Innovator Capital Management, LLC (the "Adviser") is the investment adviser to the Funds and Milliman Financial Risk Management LLC (the "Sub-Adviser") is the sub-adviser.
+Rule 14.11(i)(7) provides that, if the investment adviser to the investment company issuing Managed Fund Shares is affiliated with a broker-dealer, such investment adviser shall erect a "fire wall" between